holography/holograph/README.md

 ## Usage

+### Documenting your styles

+Holograph will scan for stylesheets (`.css`, `.scss`, `.sass`, `.less`, `.styl`) within the source directory defined in your configuration.
+It will find holograph comments and generate style guide sections from your comment's settings and content.

+For more information and syntax, see [documenting your styles and components](https://github.com/trulia/hologram#documenting-your-styles-and-components) in the Hologram repo.

 ### Colour palettes

-Holograph allows creation of colour palettes from sources written in SCSS, SASS, LESS, or Stylus.
-This feature is not found in Ruby Hologram.
+Holograph allows creation of colour palettes from your proprocessor stylesheets (`.scss`, `.sass`, `.less`, `.styl`).
+This feature is new for Holograph and is not found in Ruby Hologram.

-The source file must contain a comment with the usual meta information (title, category, etc) required for Holograph.
+The source file must contain a comment with the usual meta information (`title`, `category`, etc) required for Holograph.
 To mark colour variables to include in Holograph, use the following syntax:

     $scss-variable: <value>;    // hg-palette: Palette name
     $sass-variable: <value>     // hg-palette: Palette name